How to Stop Thinking About Your Anxiety

 Being a distant observer combines well with meditation.
 When you sit in quiet meditation, you can simply let your thoughts come and go.
 When you notice yourself thinking about anxiety, point it out non-judgmentally to yourself and let it float away.
 Again, at first your entire meditation session might involve doing this, and that’s okay.
 It’s part of the process.

 How to Stop Thinking About Anxiety: Create a Calm Mind Plan

 Borrowing from the idea of a Life Stability Plan (Imparato, 2016), you can create a calm mind plan.
-This is a plan for replacing thoughts about anxiety with positive affirmations that bring a sense of contentment.
+This is a plan for replacing thoughts about anxiety with positive affirmations for anxiety relief, which bring a sense of contentment.

 As you create your plan of thoughts and action, think of who you are at your core, beyond anxiety.
 What brings you joy?
 What induces a sense of peace despite anxiety?
 What are your strengths?
 Interests?
 Use what you love to take the necessary action to replace your thoughts about anxiety with thoughts about the good in your life.